Doggy Dental Care

 Starting when they're young will make your life easier.
 Speak soothingly, keep first sessions short, and reward with a treat afterward.
 Daily or at least weekly tooth brushing is important to dental health.

 Try not to feed your dog sticky, chewy, candy type foods that will cling to their teeth and cause decay.
 Some treats and foods definitely cause build-up faster than others.
 For instance, dry kibble is better at not causing that build-up than wet food.

 Good chewy toys will help clean off that tartar, too.
 There are many synthetic bones and chew toys that are specially designed to clean your dog’s gums and teeth.
 Just make sure you’re providing safe objects for your dog to chew on.
 Hard objects can cause broken teeth.

-Giving your dog a good bone to chew on can help get rid of build up and keep teeth strong, but imagine a human who only chews gum and uses mouth rinse.
-That’s not an effective means of ensuring good dental hygiene and overall health.
-The same is true for your dog.
-And it's no fun having that dog whose breath is so bad it's embarrassing.
+Giving your dog a good chewy can help get rid of build up and keep teeth strong, but it’s not an effective means of ensuring good dental hygiene and overall health.
+Besides, it's no fun having that dog whose breath is so bad it's embarrassing.

 Whether you brush your dog’s teeth or not, you should still have a look inside his mouth every week or so.
 If you notice any signs of dental problems, take your dog to the vet:

 - Change in eating or dog chewing habits

 - Yellowish-brown tartar crust along the gum line

 My vet suggested this brand of dental chews, and I will pass that info on to you.